Divorced? Travelling with Children Needs to be Planned

 Permission cannot be withheld, and details and schedules need to be shared for safety and emergency purposes.
 Itinerary should include specific dates

 - Although this may be a touchy subject, it is important to discuss when it’s appropriate to include new partners into holiday time.

 - When and how will the children stay in touch with the other parent?
 Being away from your children can be especially difficult when you are not with them on vacation.
 Details as to when and how the children will communicate with the parent back home should be decided in advance before the vacation starts.

 - Decide who will keep the passports.

 - Rules for safety, risky sports and activities should be agreed to before the vacation starts.
-This will offer the stay at home parent less stress knowing there are common sense safety measures in place.
+This will offer the stay at home parent less stress knowing there are common-sense safety measures in place.

 It’s important to be respectful and considerate of the other parent’s feelings.
-If you are taking the children away for a vacation, remember there will be times when your children will miss the other parent.
+If you are taking the children away for a vacation, remember there will be times when your kids will miss the other parent.
 By recognizing and respecting your children’s feelings that a change in routine and missing the other parent is normal, you can help minimize your children’s stress and allow them space to enjoy the vacation with you.